 Laurie Smith is a career law clerk for the Honorable John F. Walter, U.S. District Court Judge for the Central District of California for more than 15 years.
 Prior to that, Ms. Smith litigated at several law firms in Northern and Southern California.
 Ms. Smith served as Managing Editor for the Virginia Tax Review Law Journal and is a 1996 graduate of the University of Virginia School of Law.

-Audio Course and Materials Package – CD or Download: $295
+Audio Course and Materials Package – Download: $295

 CDs: plus $8.50 shipping and, in CA, sales tax.